How To Become A Reflexologist

 The field of alternative medicine suggests that there are natural ways to remedy stress as well as chronic ailments, and reflexology is one of the recommended treatments.
 A reflexologist will use their knowledge of the human muscle system to help a client become more relaxed, less stressed, and treat any conditions they might be facing.
 As a reflexologist, you believe there are natural ways to helping people achieve their goals.
 You enjoy making people feel better.
 You enjoy providing a relaxing environment for your guests.

-A Reflexologist must possess the following qualities and skills:
+A Reflexologist should possess the following qualities and skills:

 Reflexologist Work Environment